Understanding Boat Primer Solenoids: How They Work

 Frequently asked questions

-A boat primer solenoid is an electromagnet with a steel rod in the centre.
-When voltage is applied to the electromagnet, the steel rod opens the valve, allowing pressurised fuel to pass through and be injected directly into the intake manifold, bypassing the carburettor.
+A boat primer solenoid is an electric valve that allows fuel to pass through and be injected directly into the intake manifold.

 Written by